 Harrods isn’t the only organisation to be using Peakon’s Kiosk mode.
 WASH, the US-based laundry services provider, implemented Peakon’s Kiosk and SMS surveys to achieve a 71% response rate

 from a largely field-based team.

 As data-driven HR platforms become more commonplace, many businesses are beginning to recognise the strategic benefits of frequent employee feedback.
 Harrods are very much at the forefront of this HR tech revolution.

 “The real value for Harrods is being able to combine our employee engagement data with our key business metrics of sales and service.
 Building a picture of how engagement and performance are intertwined will be important for us in achieving our long-term business goals.”

-With an open API, Peakon makes it easy for any organisation to correlate their engagement metrics and business performance.
+, Peakon makes it easy for any organisation to correlate their engagement metrics and business performance.